srinathvrao/srinathvrao/README.md

 I can solve the Rubik's cube [kinda fast.](https://www.worldcubeassociation.org/persons/2015SRIN10)

 PS: I have my own Claude Pro personal account.
-I do not condone using Claude enterprise for personal projects :)
+I do not condone using Claude enterprise for personal projects.

 <!--
 **srinathvrao/srinathvrao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.